petablox/arbitrar/doc/how_to_use.md

 }
 ```

 Most of the features are true and false.
-So you can use this file to check if there's any hold inside the analyzer.

 Each **trace** will correspond to exactly one **features json**, so they share similar file path